emckenzie11/F16_Benchmark/README.md

 # F16 Benchmark Data Analysis

 The F16 Benchmark is a GVT on a F16 aircraft carrier.
-It's primary area of interest is surroudning the nonlinear connection between the wing and the payload.
-This analysis aims to identify the nonlinearities, quanitfying them where possible.
+Its primary area of interest is surrounding the nonlinear connection between the wing and the payload.
+This analysis aims to identify the nonlinearities, quantifying them where possible.
 Ultimately, we want to build a model that describes the system dynamics using the given training data.

 See 'Nonlinear ground vibration identification of an F-16 aircraft Part I – Fast nonparametric analysis of distortions in FRF measurements' for more details about how the GVT was conducted.